sslotsky/violet-paginator-docs/updating_items.md

 }
 ```

 Note that `violet-paginator` will handle your promise failure if it occurs.
-If you want to handle that error yourself, just make sure you throw it along to us:
+If you want to handle that error yourself, just make sure you throw it along to us when you're done:

 ```javascript
 export function toggleActive(recipe) {